Ph.D. in Clinical Psychology

 The clinical program also sponsors DREAM Camp, a summer day camp for children with Autism Spectrum Disorder, and the Depression Treatment and Research Program, a specialized practicum and research program providing empirically-based assessment and treatment approaches for clients with mood disorders.

 Research training in UNCG’s clinical program is based on a mentorship model.
-Training begins during the first year through course work in clinical research methodology and in statistics.
+Training begins in the summer prior to the first year with the Running Start program.
+In some cases, students complete a project that can lead to a national presentation or publication in their first year.
+During the first year, students complete course work in research methodology and in statistics.
 Students also begin working with their mentor and research lab on research projects.
 Many students also conduct research as part of a departmental research assistantship responsibility.
-During the first year, students begin to develop a thesis research project through the clinical research methods course and under the direction of their faculty mentors.
-All second year students make a presentation at the Graduate Research Conference, scheduled early in the fall term.
+During the first year, students begin to develop a thesis research project through the research methods course and under the direction of their faculty mentors.
+All second-year students make a presentation at the Graduate Research Conference, scheduled early in the fall term.
 The thesis is typically completed during the second or third year.
 An independent doctoral research project, which is often pilot work for the dissertation, is generally completed during the third or fourth years, and the doctoral dissertation during the fourth or fifth years.

 Our attrition is listed in the Student Outcome table above. https://psy.uncg.edu/graduate/clinical-psychology/student-admissions-outcomes-and-other-data/

 Applications for admission to the Clinical program are due December 1st and are reviewed for admission into the program for the following Fall semester.
+Only one annual admission cycle is offered.
 Typically, around 200 applications are received for each admission cycle.
 We admit between 5-8 students each year.
 Program faculty reviews applications in December and early January, and in-person interviews are offered to the top 25-30 applicants.
 We hold two interview days – typically around the second week in February.
 An in-person interview is required before an offer of admission may be made.
 Please see the Student Admission Outcomes and Other Data section for more specific information about incoming student credentials and progress through the program.

-We usually take no more than one or two students a year that already have earned a Master’s degree, and these candidates rarely come from allied professions (e.g., Physical Therapy, Nursing).
-Usually about one year’s worth of prior graduate work will transfer, and students generally must be here at least one year before formal admittance to the Ph.D. program.
+We usually admit one or two students a year that already have earned a Master’s degree, and these candidates rarely come from allied professions (e.g., Physical Therapy, Nursing).
 We do not admit part-time students.
 Professionals in the Greensboro area wishing to complete a doctoral degree are welcome to apply, but they will be evaluated according to the same rigorous standards as other applicants and must be prepared to do full-time training.
 Except in extraordinary circumstances, we do not offer clinical retraining of persons with a Ph.D. in another area of psychology.
 Qualified persons may take specific graduate courses in the department (e.g., Psychological Disorders of Adults or of Children) without admission to the program.
 Interested students should contact the Graduate School for admission as a non-degree student.
-The assessment courses are open only to psychology graduate students.
-The intervention courses and practicum are open only to clinical psychology graduate students.
+The assessment, intervention, and practicum courses are open only to clinical psychology graduate students.

 As a member of the Council of University Directors of Clinical Training (CUDCP), the Clinical Psychology program at UNC Greensboro adheres to CUDCP’s policies and guidelines for graduate school admissions, offers and acceptance.
 For additional information about these policies, please visit clinicalpsychgradschool.org.
 You will also find a lot of information about clinical psychology as a field, application tips and a directory of Post Baccalaureate RA positions here.